Friday, June 26, 2009

 Copyright Dan Navarro 2008

 By now, it is probably not possible to review the sparkling Jessie Matthews musical First a Girl (1935) without referencing Blake Edwards’ 1982 smash hit Victor/Victoria, since they were both based on the same story (by Reinhold Schünzel).
 The Edwards film became so popular, it threatened to erase memory of Miss Matthews’ 1935 tour-de-force as well as the original film of the story, Germany’s Viktor und Viktoria (1933).
-Ironically, a modern viewing of the Matthews vehicle affords a fresh look at this material.
+Ironically, a modern viewing of the Matthews vehicle actually wins new respect for Miss Matthews' performance.

 For one thing, First a Girl makes no mention of homosexuality.
 While the Edwards film is fueled by gay jokes, the Matthews version shows us that the subject of female impersonation is perfectly legitimate outside the lavender world.